RUSSIA: Rosfinmonitoring List violates presumption of innocence

 Rosfinmonitoring accepts requests for removal from prosecutors' offices, the Investigative Committee, the FSB security service, the Justice Ministry, and the Interior Ministry on the same basis as inclusions (see above).

-According to Article 6 of Federal Law No. 115, investigators and prosecutors should provide, where relevant: officially certified copies of procedural documents showing that a case against a person previously charged or named as a suspect has been closed; a court decision overturning a conviction under terrorism- or extremist-related Articles of the Criminal Code and halting proceedings on rehabilitative grounds; documented evidence of the expiry or cancellation of a person's sudimost; or documented evidence of a person's death.
+According to Article 6 of Federal Law No. 115, investigators and prosecutors should provide, where relevant: officially certified copies of procedural documents showing that a case against a person previously charged or named as a suspect has been closed; a court decision overturning a conviction under terrorism- or "extremist"-related Criminal Code articles and halting proceedings on rehabilitative grounds; documented evidence of the expiry or cancellation of a person's sudimost; or documented evidence of a person's death.

 Rosfinmonitoring is also supposed to check at least once a year that the List's information is correct and all necessary exclusions have been made.